New groundwater maps reveal interesting patterns about Africa’s water security16/02/2021 By BGS Press

 The scientists mapped average groundwater recharge rates for the whole of Africa from 1970 to 2019, comparing results from over 134 separate studies and then combining it with data about available groundwater storage.

-Writing in the journal, Environmental Research Letters, they say the maps provide a new and unique perspective of water security for Africa.
+Writing in the journal Environmental Research Letters, they say the maps provide a new and unique perspective of water security for Africa.

 They argue that groundwater recharge must be assessed over decades, not individual years, because of the variability in the intensity of rainfall from year to year.

-BGS Hydrogeologist, Prof Alan MacDonald, is lead author of the paper based at The Lyell Centre in Edinburgh and has led multiple studies on groundwater in Africa over the last two decades.
+Prof Alan MacDonald, BGS Hydrogeologist based at The Lyell Centre in Edinburgh, is lead author of the paper and has led multiple studies on groundwater in Africa over the last two decades.

 The data reveal some interesting patterns about Africa’s water security.
 We already know that having both low groundwater storage and recharge considerably reduces water security for local populations.